4 VCU students arrested protesting second anti-abortion event

 "The expectations for those attending the event were made clear from the beginning, and when those rules were violated by protesters, campus police quickly and professionally removed them," Gilbert said in a statement.

-On Thursday, another pro-life group called Created Equal, which often displays pictures of aborted fetuses, visited VCU's campus.
+On Thursday, another anti-abortion group, called Created Equal, which often displays pictures of aborted fetuses, visited VCU's campus.

 Eric Kolenich (804) 649-6109